sonykikuma/myblog/posts/getting-started-with-nextjs.md

 # This is a title

-This is some regular text with a [link](https://google.com) title date image excerpt isFeatured
-Getting Started with NextJS
-2022-10-16
-getting-started-nextjs.png
 NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR. true
 NextJS is a framework for ReactJS.